dtekcth/data101/src/beginner/editor/navigation.md

 opening preferences, building your project or opening a new terminal.
 This mode is accessed by prefixing the search with `>` or entered directly by pressing !kbd[!ctrl+Shift+p].
 This is **incredibly** powerful and anything that you can do by using your mouse can be done here.
-Try opening a file using the command palette!
-This mode can be used for almost anything you can think of.
 When you're in this _Command_ mode try searching for something you want to do.
 Be it "Create new file" or "Add line Comment", the command palette can probably do it!

 ## Lines

-When writing text you seldom worry about adding line breaks, but in code lines have _semantic_ meaning.
+When writing text you seldom worry about adding line breaks, but in code lines have meaning.
 They change which computer instructions the code represents.
 Naturally because of this we have ways of working with lines.

 - You can move lines up and down by using !kbd[Alt+Up] and !kbd[Alt+Down].